top of page

 • Explored and designed a digital support solution for single cancer patients without informal caregivers.

-• Conducted comprehensive patient journey mapping and needs analysis to identify challenges and support gaps.
+• Conducted comprehensive patient journey mapping and patients' need analysis to identify challenges and support gaps.

 • Analysed stakeholder roles and assessed existing solutions within the care ecosystem.

-• Designed an integrated digital support platform for single cancer patients, providing adaptive, independent support with tools for appointment management, consultation preparation, medication reminders, symptom tracking, resource access, and supportive resources like a centralised community network.
+• Designed an integrated digital support platform for single cancer patients, providing adaptive, independent support tools for appointment management, consultation preparation, medication reminders, symptom tracking, resource access, and a supportive centralised community network.

 • Explored use cases for integrating AI and metadata to enhance patient support.